 Monthly Duties on the Homestead:

-- Add bedding to the hen house.
-I use the deep litter method in your hen house as I do, occasionally throw a bag of bedding on the floor and let them scratch through it.
+If you practice the deep litter method in your hen house as I do, occasionally throw a bag of fine pine shavings on the floor and let them scratch through it about once a month.

 Yearly Duties on the Homestead

-- This isn’t yearly but twice a year I deep-clean out the hen house.
+Twice a year I deep-clean out the hen house.
 This means I shovel all the bedding out to use as compost and scrub the laying boxes, etc. I even bought a long scrub brush to deep clean the banisters and walls of the hen house.

-- Remember to fertilize your trees!
+Don’t forget to fertilize your trees!
 Most of my trees require fertilizing a couple of times a year, some of them 3 times and some yearly.
 Read about your fruit trees and fertilize as needed.
 Older trees and younger trees do not have the same requirements.

-I’m 100% sure I’m forgetting some of the routine things that I do.
-And I’ve said it in other posts, but if you’re a beginning homesteader, don’t let all of this scare you!
+I’m sure I’m forgetting some of the routine things that I do.
+If you’re a beginning homesteader, don’t let all of this scare you!
 It seems like a lot, and honestly, I was overwhelmed in the beginning.